nunoFFcosta/NATO_Learning_Academi/README.md

 ## Getting Started

 Open `index.html` in your browser.
-No build process needed.

 ## Project Structure